Scheduled tasks

 The easiest way to create a task is through the Scheduler UI:

-- Open the command palette and run Open Scheduler (or go to Settings → Gemini Scribe → Automation → Open Scheduler)
+- Open the command palette and run Open scheduler (or go to Settings → Gemini Scribe → Automation → Open scheduler)

 - Click New task